breatheco-de/content/src/content/how-to/how-to-check-python-version.md

 ---
 title: "How to check python version?"
-excerpt: "Get the latest version of Python with this easy guide!
+subtitle: "Get the latest version of Python with this easy guide!
 Learn how to check your current version and upgrade to the newest version with just a few clicks. #Python #VersionCheck #Upgrade"
 tags: ["python"]

 ---